mdnogueira/azure-docs.pt-pt/articles/service-fabric/service-fabric-get-started-linux.md

   > [!NOTE]
   > O Linux não suporta clusters autónomos.
-A pré-visualização suporta apenas clusters one-box e clusters de várias máquinas do Linux do Azure.
   >

 ## <a name="set-up-the-service-fabric-cli"></a>Configurar a CLI do Service Fabric